nixworks/public/news/2011/05/18/README.md

 ##### Tornado
 ### [A tornado hits the US city of Philadelphia, Pennsylvania for the first time since 1999. ](/news/2011/05/18/a-tornado-hits-the-us-city-of-philadelphia-pennsylvania-for-the-first-time-since-1999.md)
-_Context: Philadelphia, Pennsylvania, Pennsylvania, tornado_
+_Context: tornado, Philadelphia, Pennsylvania, Pennsylvania_

 ##### Sol Lneas Areas
 ### [Sol Lneas Areas Flight 5428 aircraft crashes in the southern Patagonia region of Argentina with all 22 people on board dying - icing of the propellor driven Saab 340 is cited as a possible cause. ](/news/2011/05/18/sol-lineas-aereas-flight-5428-aircraft-crashes-in-the-southern-patagonia-region-of-argentina-with-all-22-people-on-board-dying-icing-of-th.md)
-_Context: Argentina, Sol Lneas Areas, Saab 340, Flight 5428, Patagonia_
+_Context: Patagonia, Flight 5428, Saab 340, Argentina, Sol Lneas Areas_

 ##### Palestinian Authority
 ### [The Palestinian Authority calls on Israel to reinstate the rights of up to 140,000 people who lived in the occupied West Bank and lost their residency after travelling abroad. ](/news/2011/05/18/the-palestinian-authority-calls-on-israel-to-reinstate-the-rights-of-up-to-140-000-people-who-lived-in-the-occupied-west-bank-and-lost-their.md)